Business in postal services

 The method to determine and finance net costs is described in Sections 34b and 34c of the Postal Services Act.

 In case net costs are generated from the provision of universal services and these net costs represent an unfair burden for the postal licence holder (the ‘unfair burden’ criterion is described in Section 34c of the Postal Services Act), the postal licence holder should be entitled to adequate reimbursement.
-CTU opened a net-cost financing account for this purpose.
-All postal service providers with an annual turnover of more than CZK 3 million will have to send their contributions to this account.
-The amounts of the contributions will be determined by CTU according to each provider’s share of the postal service market.
 The method by which CTU calculates net costs is set out in the Decree No. 466/2012 Coll., on the method of the Czech Telecommunication Office in calculating the net costs of fulfilling the obligation to provide universal services.

 To be able to determine the amounts of the contribution in a fair manner, CTU needs to know the amounts of revenue and income generated by each provider from providing or ensuring postal services.
 For this reason, providers are obliged to maintain records of the revenue and income from postal activities.
-The method of maintaining these records is laid down in the Decree No. 432/2012 Coll., on the manner of keeping records of income and revenue of the provider providing postal services or providing foreign postal services.
+The CTU´s procedure for calculating net costs is regulated by Decree No. 466/2012 Coll., on the CTU´s procedure for calculating net costs of fulfilling the obligation to provide basic services.

 Obligations of the postal licence holder